| Country / Region | DPP Status | First Deadline | Sector Focus |

 - National authorities cannot impose additional DPP data requirements beyond the delegated act

-- The EU DPP Registry (launching July 2026) is a single central system — not 27 national registries
+- The EU DPP registry is a single central system run by the European Commission — not 27 national registries.
+The Commission adopted its technical rules in July 2026 (Implementing Regulation (EU) 2026/1778)

 - Penalties are set nationally, but must meet the ESPR's "effective, proportionate, dissuasive" threshold